RadicalTeapot/ATTiny85-midi-to-cv/README.md

 To fix the issue compiling Adafruit MCP4728 library change the begin function implementation in Adafruit_MCP4728.cpp to return `bool` rather than `boolean`

 **TO DO** I should create a PR to fix this at the source.

+### MIDI
+If MIDI communication doesn't work, double check fuses have been set for both master and slave ATTiny85s.